CNBC Roasted For Tipping Advice Video

 Everyone likes to save money.
-But CNBC is catching some major flack this week for a video that suggests viewers save a few dollars by tipping less when they go to restaurants.
+But CNBC is catching some major flak this week for a video that suggests viewers save a few dollars by tipping less when they go to restaurants.

 “This simple tipping trick could save you over $400 a year” is the name of the video, posted by CNBC Monday.
-Hosted by correspondent Zack Guzman, the trick is simple: Restaurant diners should tip based on the pre-tax amount, rather than the post-tax amount.
+Hosted by correspondent Zack Guzman, the trick is simple: restaurant diners should tip based on the pre-tax amount, rather than the post-tax amount.

 The problem with doing so is clear, and not only because the sales tax in most American jurisdictions is much lower than that of New York.
-CNBC, in the segment, is suggesting that its viewers- who skew towards the wealthy- simply save more by strategically giving less money to hard-working waiters and waitresses, people who are often paid extremely low hourly wages and therefore must rely on tips for their livelihood.
+CNBC, in the segment, is suggesting that its viewers — who skew towards the wealthy — simply save more by strategically giving less money to hard-working waiters and waitresses, people who are often paid extremely low hourly wages and therefore must rely on tips for their livelihood.

 CNBC video on tipping slammed as unfair to waiters https://t.co/fc2Lr3aDT0 #FoxNews I’m confused as the video appears to show a trick and or suggestion that the writer is intelligent but a lot of countries include tax in their drinks.
 Tip what you feel there is no norm